Karl Aagaard Østvig: Life and career

-In 1923 Østvig embarked on his first extended concert tour in Europe and North America.
+In 1923, Østvig embarked on his first extended concert tour in Europe and North America.
 He continued to perform regularly in recital for the remainder of his career.
 In 1926 he was invited to star in operetta productions at the Carltheater.
 However, the director of the VSO demanded that he reject this offer, and a conflict ensued which ended in Østvig resigning from his position at the VSO.
 Later that year he appeared as a guest artist at the Hungarian State Opera House and at the Hamburg State Opera.
 He took a position at the Deutsche Oper Berlin in 1927, working there through 1930 and again as a guest artist for his final opera appearance in 1933.
 On 16 June 1928 his performance of Max in Jonny spielt auf was interrupted by Nazi demonstration.

-In 1932 Østvig moved with his wife to Oslo where they both worked as singing teachers.
+In 1932, Østvig moved with his wife to Oslo where they both worked as singing teachers.
 That year he began directing opera productions in the city, and from this point on his career began to shift away from singing.
 In 1941, during the German occupation of Norway, he took over the management of the opera house in Oslo.
-After the war he was imprisoned temporarily as a collaborator, and he later lived in retirement in Oslo until his death there in 1968.
+After the war, he was sentenced to two years in prison as a collaborator, and he later lived in retirement in Oslo until his death there in 1968.
 One of his notable students was tenor Arne Hendriksen.